reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 (a) **ASA** membership is 18K.
 The recent JSM (Joint Statistical Meetings) in August 2018 had 6346 attendees.

 (b) **NuMFOCUS** has approximately 100K members and approximately 3500 attendees to their conferences annually.
+They have about [1K voting members](https://numfocus.org/blog/endorsements-in-the-2018-numfocus-election).
 Their user base is upwards of 1 million.
 They sponsor numerous open source projects.
 As an example, any comment on an issue to a GitHub repo for open source is covered under their CoC.

 (c) **NIPS/ICML** do not have official "membership".
 This number represents total attendees at their annual conference.